ImaneChafi/C.B.GEN/README.md

 The code `hausdorff_dist` is available for you to use, to calculate the hausdorff distance between two meshes or pointclouds.

 ## Licence
-The code is available for all to use with contributions provided under `MIT` licence.
+The code is available under `MIT` licence.
+Please list authors if this code has been of help to you!